-The disk array controllers integrated with the disk arrays can be overutilized, resulting in slower performance.
+The disk array controllers or storage array controllers integrated with the disk arrays can be overutilized, resulting in slower performance.
 When requests pile up, the disk array controller cannot process them fast enough, resulting in backlogs of unprocessed requests.
 Monitoring the CPU utilization will go a long way in improving the array speed.

 If the space consumed by network devices is not measured from time to time, it could result in a server or application crash, or worse.
 Keeping track of the disk space of multiple disk arrays is unimaginably tedious, but it is a necessity to prevent disk space from running out without warning, and to maintain unhindered uptime.